fostert14/se_project_express/README.md

 - **MongoDB with Mongoose**: MongoDB is used as the database solution, with Mongoose ODM for schema definition, data validation, and query building.
 - **RESTful API Design**: This application follows RESTful principles, providing a clear and intuitive API for interacting with the application's resources.
 - **Error Handling**: Comprehensive error handling is implemented to provide clear feedback and robustness, including handling of common HTTP error scenarios.
-- **Security Best Practices**: Security measures like using Helmet for setting various HTTP headers are implemented to enhance the application's security.
+- **Security Features**: Security measures like using Helmet for setting various HTTP headers are implemented to enhance the application's security.
 - **Centralized Error Handling**: Utilizes a middleware-based approach to manage and respond to errors uniformly across the application, enhancing maintainability and consistency in error responses.
 - **Request Validation Functions**:Employs the celebrate and Joi libraries to enforce input validation on API requests, ensuring data integrity and reducing the risk of invalid or malicious data affecting the backend processes.
 - **Loggers**:Integrates winston and express-winston for comprehensive logging of requests and errors, facilitating easier debugging and monitoring of the application's health and usage patterns.